 I bought my first home with my now ex-husband in 2009 when the economy was just beginning to tank but before a slew of tighter lending restrictions came along.
 When we split in 2014, he assumed ownership of the home, and I became a renter once again.

-Earlier this year, I decided to make another foray into home ownership, but I’ve found the process to be much different the second time around.
-Today, I’m sharing what I’ve experienced so far as a guide for anyone who’s thinking of buying a home in 2016.
+Later I decided to make another foray into home ownership, but I’ve found the process to be much different the second time around.
+Today, I’m sharing what I’ve experienced so far as a guide for anyone who’s thinking of buying a home.

 Different loans require different credit scores